-- The three main areas of burnout are physical and emotional exhaustion, cynicism and detachment, and feelings of ineffectiveness or lack of accomplishment.
+- The three main components of burnout are physical and emotional exhaustion, cynicism and detachment, and feelings of ineffectiveness or lack of accomplishment.

-- To support burnt-out employees, managers must take mental health seriously, show staff they are valued, and stay up to date on workplace culture.
+- To support employees, managers must take mental health seriously, show staff members they are valued, and create a supportive workplace culture.

-- This article is for managers or small business owners who want to understand employee burnout and how to identify it in their own staff.
+- This article is for managers or small business owners who want to understand employee burnout, identify it in their staff, and support their team.

 What is employee burnout?

-Burnout is when employees experience extreme emotional, mental, and physical exhaustion, usually due to excessive and prolonged stress.
-With burnout, employees also typically experience a reduced sense of accomplishment, loss of personal or professional identity, and less task ownership.
-Burnout can even present with physical symptoms such as stress headaches or stomachaches.
+Employee burnout is when workers experience extreme emotional, mental and physical exhaustion, usually due to excessive and prolonged stress.
+These employees also typically feel a reduced sense of accomplishment, a loss of personal or professional identity, and less task ownership.
+Burnout can even present with physical symptoms, such as stress headaches or stomach aches.

-Burnout is not an official medical diagnosis, but it can be linked to or exacerbated by other mental health conditions, like depression or anxiety.
-These are the typical components of burnout:
+Burnout is not an official disease, but the World Health Organization has classified it as an “occupational phenomenon.”
+Burnout can also be linked to or exacerbated by other mental health conditions, including depression and anxiety.

 - Reduced productivity